VacheDesNeiges/Jellyfish-Idle/README.md

 ```

 # Dependencies
-This program requires the following libraries :
+This program requires the following tools and libraries :

 - C++ 20 compiler
 - CMake 3.22+

 - SDL2
 - fmt
 - gtest